Egypt bans mosque preachers in crackdown on Islamists

 The ban will mainly target small unlicensed mosques or random praying areas.
 The idea is to spread a moderate message of Islam and keep Egyptians away from radical ideas.

-"The decision is only meant to legalise the preaching process during Fridays' mass prayers and make only those authorised to do it, do it, Gomaa told Reuters.
+"The decision is only meant to legalize the preaching process during Fridays' mass prayers and make only those authorized to do it, do it, Gomaa told Reuters.

 Authorities moved to crush the Brotherhood following the overthrow of Mursi, Egypt's first democratically leader.
 More than 2,000 Islamist activists have been arrested and most of the Brotherhood's leaders, including Mursi, jailed on charges of inciting or taking part in violence.
 Some have also been accused of terrorism or murder.